You are here because you want to know how many batteries you need to run a 2,000W inverter.

 2,000W / 24V = 83A

-We can see that 83A is perfect (100A fuse), and the wiring will need to be half as thick as if we were to use a 12V system.
+We can see that 83A is perfect (100A fuse), and the wiring will be half as thick as if we were to use a 12V system.

 83A / 0.2C = 415Ah